Monstertov/diskmon-mail/README.md

 For issues, feature requests, or contributions:
 - Review the example configuration file
 - Test SMTP settings with the `--force-mail` parameter
+- Test disk health info with the `--smart` parameter

 ---